-Massive fire breaks out at under construction hospital in Nagpur
+Nagpur: Massive fire at under construction hospital; 7 injured

 Nagpur, Jan 9: A massive fire broke out at an under-construction hospital in Nagpur, Maharashtra, on Wednesday.
+As per latest reports, seven people were injured in the incident out of which 2 are said to be critical.

 The reasong as to how the fire started is not known yet.
 As many as 10 fire tenders were rushed to the spot to douse the flames.